-Since 2012, the Crisis Center and Chaparral High School have delivered over 50 performances of “The Outrage,” reaching more than 12,000 students in 14 schools throughout Douglas County.
-Between 2015 and 2017 alone, we’ve reached over 2,400 students, with compelling results: after seeing “The Outrage”, 94% of students surveyed reported that they are likely to take action if they question the safety and health of a teen relationship.
+Since 2012, the Crisis Center and Chaparral High School have delivered over 75 performances of “The Outrage,” reaching more than 12,000 students in 14 schools throughout Douglas County.
+The results are compelling: after seeing “The Outrage”, 94% of students surveyed reported that they are likely to take action if they question the safety and health of a teen relationship.

 If you are interested in learning more about the Outrage or in implementing the program in your school, please contact the Crisis Center at email@example.com or 303-688-1094.